ASK & WE ANSWER

 Friend’s Interpreting Services requires all of its interpreters to be nationally certified, which means that all of our interpreters have been rigorously vetted by an independent third party.
 This certification allows you to know that you will have access to an interpreter who is able to interpret sign language both receptively and expressively in a manner that is accurate and effective and has extensive knowledge of both regular vocabulary as well as specialized industry vocabulary.

-Am I required to hire a National Certified Interpreter?
+Am I required to hire an ASL Interpreter?

 It is required by the Americans with Disabilities Act (ADA) that you ensure that any interpreter hired is able to

 - Fully understand sign in any type used and in turn use sign that is able to be understood by the Deaf or hard of hearing person